InformaticsMatters/nextflow-pcluster/README.md

-    compute instances need to be instantiated (compute instances are created on-demand and, in our configuration, retired automatically when idle for 10 minutes) as well as the download of Nextflow dependent modules and conversion of the required Docker container image to Singularity.
+    compute instances need to be instantiated (compute instances are created on-demand and, in our configuration, retired automatically when idle for 10 minutes) as well as the download of Nextflow dependent modules and conversion of any required Docker container images to Singularity.

 Congratulations!
 You can now run Slurm-based Nextflow workflows!

 >   To execute our [fragmentation workflow] you may need the private copy of
-    the keypair used to create the cluster in the head-node's `~/.ssh/${KEYPAIR_NAME}` directory.
-This will allow you to create the database server (a separate EC2 instance) using the keypair you used to create the cluster, remembering to set the head node's file permissions correctly (i.e. `chmod 0600 ~/.ssh/${KEYPAIR_NAME}`)
+    the keypair used to create the cluster in the Master node's `~/.ssh/${KEYPAIR_NAME}` directory.
+This will allow you to create the database server (a separate EC2 instance) using the keypair you used to create the cluster, remembering to set the Master node's file permissions correctly (i.e. `chmod 0600 ~/.ssh/${KEYPAIR_NAME}`)

 >   An alternative (fast) SSH connection mechanism, armed with the
-    Master's address and private key-pari, is
+    Master's address and private key-pair, is
     `ssh -i ~/.ssh/nf-pcluster centos@<MASTER_ADDR>`.

 ## Deleting the cluster